filipsobol/sonda/.changeset/calm-terms-poke.md

 "sonda": minor
 ---

-Update the webpack plugin to work with Rspack
+Update the webpack plugin to make it work with Rspack